 CLC’s Healthy Together is a medical-legal partnership for DC’s children.
 CLC partners with Children’s National Health System, Mary’s Center and Unity Health Care to help children and their families overcome barriers to good health by holding agencies, landlords, and schools accountable for inappropriate school programs, the failure to provide medically necessary services, and illegal, unhealthy housing conditions.

-CLC invites applications for a full-time investigator to work with Healthy Together to begin immediately.
+CLC invites applications for a full-time investigator to work with Healthy Together to begin in June 2020.

 The investigator will work with lawyers who represent parents and caretakers in special education, health care access and housing matters.
 The position involves assisting lawyers with all aspects of their representation including gathering school and medical records, performing document review, providing observations and reports on schools and classrooms, conducting intake interviews with potential clients, interviewing clients, caretakers, teachers, medical professionals and witnesses, accompanying and transporting clients and their children to appointments, attending school and other meetings and testifying in hearings or trials.
 The position is appropriate for someone considering a legal, counseling, or social work career.

 Requirements and Qualifications